UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session08.rst

 .. nextslide:: Curious?

-Properties, Static Methods and Class Methods are powerful features of Pythons OO model.
+Properties, Static Methods and Class Methods are powerful features of Python's OO model.

 They are implemented using an underlying structure called *descriptors*